Henri Lagriffoul

-Life
+Background

 Lagriffoul assisted Paul Landowski with the statue of Christ the Redeemer at Corcovado in Rio.

 Lagriffoul was born in Paris in 1907.
 His father ran a goldsmith workshop.
 He was admitted to the studio of sculptors Jules Coutan and Paul Landowski at the École nationale supérieure des Beaux-Arts in Paris from 1924 to 1925.
 Lagriffoul assisted Landowski with the statue of Christ the Redeemer at Corcovado, Rio de Janeiro, Brazil between 1926 and 1931.
 He won the Prix de Rome for sculpture in 1932 and spent three years at the Villa Médicis in Rome.

 Lagriffoul was appointed professor at the École des Beaux-arts, Paris in 1944.
 He became a member of the advisory council for the Manufacture nationale de Sèvres.
 He made four sculpture for Sèvres between 1949 and 1955, including a table centerpiece and two ornamented vases.
 From 1959 he was professor of sculpture at the École polytechnique.
 He died in 1981.